s-sajid-ali/xwp/README.md

   - Fraunhofer integral
   - Finite Difference propagation in 1D.

-- via custom install script (imported as binaries):
+- as part of the related xwp_cython package:
   - Direct evaluation of fresnel integral in 1D and 2D in cython.

 - in jupyter notebooks :